SleekView for Elementor: pages and templates as customizable tables

 Audit-friendly filters

-Find pages last edited over six months ago, drafts owned by former staff, or untranslated templates.
+Find pages last edited over six months ago, drafts owned by former staff, or templates with no live parent.
+Each audit becomes a saved view, not a SQL query.

 Inline edits